1 in 100 – 200 Americans have the complete genetic mutation for Hemochromatosis. 1 in 9 of European descent may be gene carriers.

 Or Order Your Own Blood Test

-You can order an Iron Panel (or any other blood work) at a consumer lab such as HealthCheckUSA.
+You can order an Iron Panel (or any other blood work) at a consumer lab such as Life Extension.
 The prices are excellent.
-Here’s the Iron Panel for $60.
+Here’s their Ferritin test for $21.
+You need the Iron Saturation Test too, also $21.
 You can go to any local lab they serve.

 The Wrong Test for Iron Overload